springuser2014/telephony/README.md

 # Prerequisities

-Installed basic stuff from Java world:
+Properly installed basic stuff from Java world:

 - Java 1.6 >=
 - Maven 2

-To prepare completed development environment we also need:
+To prepare an completed development environment we also need:

 - PostgreSQL database >= 8.4
 - Tomcat 6.
 (0.36) server